erinspace/share_registration/README.md

 Features a Registration form to register new SHARE providers, and a push API endpoint and data viewer to serve as a staging area before being pulled into the main SHARE Notify system.

+See the registration page in action at http://osf.io/share/registration, and the API documentation online at http://osf.io/share/docs